top of page

 Question: What is a Mitzvah Project?

-Question: There are three events listed on this site.
-Am I invited to all of them?
+Question: There are two events listed on this site.
+Am I invited to both of them?

-Question: Do I have to attend all three events?
+Question: Do I have to attend both events?

 Question: Do I have to bring anything to the synagogue services or party?

-Answer: Just yourself and your good wishes for Lizzie.
+Answer: Just yourself and your good wishes for Renee.

 Question: Can I bring extra people?